LewisCWarren/JobPlacement/README.md

 The Calendar Events controller was not allowing for edits of existing items.

-To solve this i created some dummy events to place in the calendar and then used breakpoints in the controller to see what was happening to the data upon edit. .
+To solve this I created some dummy events to place in the calendar and then used breakpoints in the controller to see what was happening to the data upon edit.

 ```C#